pcaversaccio/createx/README.md

 ## New Deployment(s)

+> **Warning**<br>
+> The address `0x0000000000000000000000000000000000000000` is a simple placeholder for now.
+Do not send any funds there!

 We offer two options for deploying [`CreateX`](./src/CreateX.sol) to your desired chain:

 1. Deploy it yourself by using one of the pre-signed transactions.
-Details can be found in the following section.
+Details can be found in the subsequent paragraph.
-2. Request deployment by opening an [issue]().
-You can significantly reduce the time to deployment by sending funds to cover the deploy cost to the deployer account: [`0x0000000000000000000000000000000000000000`](https://etherscan.io/address/0x0000000000000000000000000000000000000000)
+2. Request a deployment by opening an [issue](https://github.com/pcaversaccio/createx/issues/new?assignees=pcaversaccio&labels=new+deployment+%E2%9E%95&projects=&template=deployment_request.yml&title=%5BNew-Deployment-Request%5D%3A+).
+You can significantly reduce the time to deployment by sending funds to cover the deployment cost to the deployer account: [`0x0000000000000000000000000000000000000000`](https://etherscan.io/address/0x0000000000000000000000000000000000000000).

-TBD (section on pre-signed transaction; will be added after the feedback phase)
+TBD (section on pre-signed transactions; we will offer multiple pre-signed transactions with different `gasLimit` levels; will be added after the feedback phase)

 ### Contract Verification